Conflicts of Interest and Fiduciary Considerations

 Protecting Vulnerable Adults (NASAA Model Act)

-The NASAA Model Act to Protect Vulnerable Adults from Financial Exploitation covers:
+The NASAA Model Act to Protect Vulnerable Adults from Financial Exploitation authorizes firms to act when financial exploitation of an eligible adult is reasonably suspected.

 Exam Tip: Gotchas